MaddyRizvi/Chest-X-Ray-Medical-Diagnosis-with-Deep-Learning/README.md

 Since training can take a considerable time, for pedagogical purposes we have chosen not to train the model here but rather to load a set of pre-trained weights in the next section.
 However, you can use the code shown below to practice training the model locally on your machine or in Colab.

-**NOTE:** Do not run the code below on the Coursera platform as it will exceed the platform's memory limitations.

 Python Code for training the model:

 <a name='4-1'></a>